rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 **Copy Binaries to a clean folder**

 ```
-copy the binaries directory to the VM where they need to be deployed
+copy the generated binaries directory to the home directory on the CSP/Enterprise VM
 ```

 ## 8. Deployment